Jieyab89/OSINT-Cheat-sheet/README.md

 Tips:

+- Beware fake captcha, many site have fake captcha to run malicious script.
+If you found weird captcha just leave it
+- User your fake account or temp email, phone and other.
+You can bypass using temp email Gmail also dnmx email
 - Use virtual machine, fake host or docker machine, or cloud machine try on your vps
 - Use private network e.g vpn, tor, p2p
 - Use second account (not you real account)